FuriLabs/chatty/README.md

 ### Build and install mmsd-tng (Optional)
 mmsd-tng provides MMS support.
-On debian and derivatives you can install `mmsd-tng` package.
+On Debian and derivatives you can install `mmsd-tng` package.

 To build from source see [mmsd-tng](https://gitlab.com/kop316/mmsd)